 Glacier Point Amphitheatre

 Glacier Point is one of the most popular ceremony locations in Yosemite National Park.
-It truly looks like it was designed for couples getting married, even equipped with room for a few friends and family.
 The overlook gives a commanding view of Yosemite Valley, Half Dome, Yosemite Falls, and even Yosemite’s high country.

 Taft Point